realsaifkhann/Ridge-Lasso-regression/README.md

 > **Ridge regression controls model complexity by shrinking coefficients, while Lasso regression additionally performs feature selection by driving some coefficients to zero.**

 ---

-# 🚀 Usage in This Project

-In this project:

-* **Ridge Regression** was applied to address multicollinearity
-* **Lasso Regression** was used for feature selection & interpretability

-Both models were evaluated using:

-* RMSE
-* R² Score

----

----

-If you'd like, I can next help you with:

-✅ README formatting (full template)
-✅ Mathematical intuition diagrams
-✅ Ridge/Lasso visualization plots
-✅ Interview explanation notes

-Want a **full professional README template** for your HR Salary Prediction project?